srowhani/ember-barista/README.md

           - Keeps Nesting:
             - Nested does this
             - Nested does that
-  - Password | Text Field:
+  - Password Field | Triggerable:
       Before:
         - Create Text Field
       Tests: